Nereus Acosta: Awards

 Nereus (Neric) Acosta was named by Yale University as one of the 16 distinguished World Fellows from around the world, the first Filipino to be given such distinction (2004).
 As Presidential Adviser for Environmental Protection and member of the Cabinet of President Benigno Aquino III, Acosta co-headed, along with the Climate Change Commission, the Philippine delegation to the 21st United Nations Conference of Parties (COP 21) on Climate Change in Paris, France (2015).
 In recognition of his contributions to policy-making, education, and advocacy work, Acosta was included in NewsBizAsia's 100 Most Influential Filipinos (2002), and was cited by Asiaweek as representing the "youthful, hopeful change for the country."
 Adding to his numerous accomplishments, he was also selected as one of The Outstanding Young Persons (TOYP) - Asia Pacific by the Osaka, Japan Junior Chamber (1995).

 Private life

 Acosta is married to Carina Chotirawe, a full-time professor at Chulalongkorn University in Thailand.
 They have a son, Inigo Juan.
-Acosta is also featured in the recently released book Profiles encourage: Ordinary Filipinos making an extraordinary difference (Anvil Publishing) along with others who have made significant contributions in Philippine society.
+Acosta is also featured in the book Profiles encourage: Ordinary Filipinos making an extraordinary difference, published by Anvil Publishing, along with others who have made significant contributions in Philippine society.